Billingham railway station: Facilities

 The station is unstaffed but has a ticket machine.
-New fully lit waiting shelters, digital information screens and CCTV cameras have been installed here whilst the long-line public address system (PA) has been renewed and upgraded with pre-recorded train announcements; train running information can also be obtained by telephone, a customer help point and timetable poster boards.
-The only access to the island platform is via a stepped footbridge, so it is not accessible for wheelchair or mobility-impaired passengers.
+A lit, unenclosed waiting shelter, digital information screens and CCTV cameras were installed in 2023, along with improvements to the long-line public address (PA) system for service announcements.
+Train running information can also be obtained by telephone, a customer help point and timetable poster boards.
+Access to the island platform is via a stepped footbridge and lifts.

 Services

-As of the May 2021 timetable change, the station is served by an hourly service between Newcastle and Middlesbrough.
-Most trains continue to Hexham (or Carlisle on Sunday) and Nunthorpe.
+As of the winter 2023 timetable change, the station is served by an hourly service between Newcastle and Middlesbrough.
+Most trains continue to Hexham (or Carlisle on Sunday) and Nunthorpe beyond Middlesbrough.
 Two trains per day (three on Sunday) continue to Whitby.
-Two trains operate between Hartlepool and Darlington on Sunday.
+Two direct trains operate between Hartlepool and Darlington on Sundays.
 All services are operated by Northern Trains.